 Blackness Castle, Three Bridges & Cream Tea Cruise Tour Duration 90mins.

-Blackness Castle stands by the Firth of Forth, at the port that served the Royal Burgh of Linlithgow in medieval times.
+Blackness Castle (as featured in Outlander) stands by the Firth of Forth, at the port that served the Royal Burgh of Linlithgow in medieval times.
 Though built in the 15th century as a lordly residence for the Crichtons, one of Scotland’s more powerful families, it soon took on other roles.

 Blackness went on to become: